Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 1. Pinnate Leaf (Feather-shaped)

-Pinnate fronds have separate, long leaflets that grow from the central stalk.
-You’ll spot this leaf type on popular palms like the Buccaneer Palm, Majesty Palm, Queen Palm, and Sylvester Date Palm.
+Pinnate (Feather-like) fronds consist of separate long leaflets that grow from the central stalk.
+Some of the popular palm trees with pinnate leaves are Buccaneer Palm, Majesty Palm, Queen Palm, and Sylvester Date Palm.

 Buccaneer Palm (Pseudophoenix sargentii).
 Photo by Wiki Commons.